Anes Krdžalić

-Anes Krdžalić (/bs/; born 28 August 2004) is a Bosnian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Sarajevo, and the Bosnia and Herzegovina U21 national team.
+Anes Krdžalić (/bs/; born 28 August 2004) is a Bosnian professional footballer who plays as a defensive midfielder for club Tenerife and the Bosnia and Herzegovina U21 national team.

 Club career

 Early career

 Krdžalić started practicing football in 2010 at the Euro Football academy in Gračanica, soon moving on to Sloga Doboj, and playing some tournaments for Nermin Šabić's Tempo Sport academy from Zenica, before joining the GNK Dinamo Zagreb Academy in Croatia where he would stay until January 2023 when he left to join Kustošija.
 In February, he was loaned to Slovenian team Olimpija Ljubljana until the end of season.
 He made his professional debut against Bravo on 11 February at the age of 18 and managed to score a goal.

 Dinamo Zagreb

 In June, Krdžalić returned to Dinamo Zagreb on a three-year deal.
 He won his first trophy with the club on 15 July, by defeating their biggest rivals Hajduk Split in the 2023 Croatian Super Cup game.

 In August, he was sent on a season-long loan to Lokomotiva.